-\begin{lemma} The algebras $3C(\al)$, $3C(\bt)$, and $3A(\al, \bt)$ over the field $\Q(\al, \bt)$ are simple. \end{lemma} \begin{proof} The claim follows from~\cite[Theorem~4.11 and Corollary~4.6]{KMS}.
-For algebras $3C(\al)$ and $3C(\bt)$ it is proved in~\cite[Example~3.4]{HRS1}.
-The algebra $3A(\al, \bt)$ is the same as the algebra $3A^\prime_{\al, \bt}$ defined by Reheren in~\cite{R}.
-By~\cite[Lemma~8.2]{R}, it admits a Frobenius form wich is non degenerate over the field $\Q(\al, \bt)$ and such that all the generating axes are non-singular with respect to this form.
+\begin{lemma} The algebras $3C(\al)$, $3C(\bt)$, and $3A(\al, \bt)$ over the field $\F$ are simple $2$-generated symmetric axial algebras of Monster type $(\al, \bt)$. \end{lemma} \begin{proof} For the algebras $3C(\al)$ and $3C(\bt)$ the claim is proved in~\cite[Example~3.4]{HRS1}.
+The algebra $3A(\al, \bt)$ is the algebra $3A^\prime_{\al, \bt}$ defined by Reheren in~\cite[Table~9]{R}.
+By~\cite[Theorem~8.1]{R}, it is a $2$-generated symmetric axial algebra of Monster type $(\al, \bt)$.
+By~\cite[Lemma~8.2]{R}, it admits a Frobenius form which is non degenerate over the field $\F$ and such that all the generating axes are non-singular with respect to this form.
 Hence, by Theorem~4.11 in~\cite{KMS}, every non trivial ideal contains at least one of the generating axes.
 Then, Corollary~4.6 in~\cite{KMS} yields that the algebra is simple. \end{proof}